homan-uppu/writing/Random/Outline - why college is outdated.md

+**It isn't working**
+- Quantitative stats on why.
+- Qualitative stats.

 **Creative vs. non-creative skills**.
 - Inputs don't translate to outputs.
 - How technology creates leverage, that raises the bar for creativity for any skill in knowledge work.